Tackling Self-Esteem with Hypnotherapy

 - feelings of being unloved and unlovable.

-Low self-esteem often has its roots in childhood trauma or negative life experiences.
+Low self-esteem often has its roots in childhood trauma or negative life experiences or as a result of some other problem which causes distress and disruption.
 In some cases, it can be all pervasive, affecting all aspects of our lives and in other cases only significant in particular aspects.

 Early childhood or life experiences that can lead us to thinking poorly of ourselves and developing negative self-image include: